gabrielhartmann/docker/docs/sources/reference/commandline/cli.md

 These Go environment variables are case-insensitive.
 See the [Go specification](http://golang.org/pkg/net/http/) for details on these variables.

+## Configuration files

+The Docker command line stores its configuration files in a directory called `.docker` within your `HOME` directory.
+Docker manages most of the files in `.docker` and you should not modify them.
+However, you *can modify* the `.docker/config.json` file to control certain aspects of how the `docker` command behaves.

+Currently, you can modify the `docker` command behavior using environment variables or command-line options.
+You can also use options within `config.json` to modify some of the same behavior.
+When using these mechanisms, you must keep in mind the order of precedence among them.
+Command line options override environment variables and environment variables override properties you specify in a `config.json` file.

+The `config.json` file stores a JSON encoding of a single `HttpHeaders` property.
+The property specifies a set of headers to include in all messages sent from the Docker client to the daemon.
+Docker does not try to interpret or understand these header; it simply puts them into the messages.
+Docker does not allow these headers to change any headers it sets for itself.

+Following is a sample `config.json` file:

+    {
+      "HttpHeaders: {
+        "MyHeader": "MyValue"
+      }
+    }

 ## Help
 To list the help on any command just execute the command, followed by the `--help` option.